Uniper

-Uniper SE [ˈjuːnipɚ] is an energy company based in Düsseldorf, Germany.
-The name of the company is a portmanteau of "unique" and "performance" given by long-term employee Gregor Recke.
+Uniper SE is a German multinational energy company based in Düsseldorf, Germany, which has been a state-owned enterprise since late 2022.
+It is one of the biggest energy companies by revenue in Europe.
+The name of the company is a portmanteau of "unique" and "performance", which was given by long-term employee Gregor Recke.
 Uniper was formed by the separation of E.ON's fossil fuel assets into a separate company that began operating on 1 January 2016.

-The company employs about 11,000 employees in over 40 countries.
-Around one third of the employees are based in Germany.
-It owns a subsidiary company in Russia called Unipro.
-Uniper is listed at the Frankfurt Stock Exchange.
+In 2019, the company employed about 6,800 people in over 40 countries.
+In 2018, around one-third of the employees were based in Germany.
+Until 2022, it owned a subsidiary company in Russia called Unipro.
+Uniper was listed on the Frankfurt Stock Exchange.

 The company has faced criticism for opening new coal-fueled power plants in Germany as recently as May 2020.
-Uniper was one of the financiers of the Nord Stream 2 project, which the German government suspended after the 2022 Russian invasion of Ukraine.
+Uniper was one of the financiers of the Nord Stream 2 project, which the German government suspended two days before the 2022 Russian invasion of Ukraine.
+The company was nationalised in December 2022.

 History

 The split of the majority of E.ON's 'upstream' electricity generation business from its 'downstream' retail and distribution business was first announced in April 2015.
 The company became active on 1 January 2016, with 14,000 employees and is expecting an operating profit (EBITDA) of €4 billion.
 Arranged below Uniper SE were the Uniper Beteiligungs GmbH and the Uniper Holding GmbH, the latter functioning as holding company for the operative companies such as the Uniper Kraftwerke GmbH.
 The only nuclear plants in Uniper are Swedish, because German government rules aim to stop companies avoiding nuclear clean-up costs.

 In June 2016, the shareholders' meetings of E.ON SE and Uniper SE decided to spin off Uniper from E.ON.
 It took place through a retrospective transfer of Uniper's business to 195 million new shares created by an increase in noncash capital as of January 1, 2016.
 It was intended to deconsolidate Uniper from E.ON in the first half of 2017.
 E.ON sold a 53% stake in the business through a listing on the Frankfurt Stock Exchange on 12 September 2016.

-In November 2017, Uniper completed the sale of its stake on the Russian gas field Yuzhno-Russkoye.
-The Uniper share of 25% was sold for €1.749 billion plus the transferred liquid funds to the Austrian OMV Group.
+In November 2017, Uniper completed the sale of its stake in the Russian gas field Yuzhno-Russkoye.
+The Uniper share of 25% was sold for €1.749 billion, plus the transferred liquid funds to the Austrian OMV Group.